 To achieve meaningful action, policy solutions must be broadly bipartisan and widely supported by Americans.

-2. Food and agriculture inclusive
+2. Food, agriculture, and forestry inclusive

 3. Attentive to rural people and places